chsaiteja707/DemoProject/README.md

 ###### MONGO_CLOUD_URL
 ##### 3. since this project users Redis cache to reduce the load to database, make sure that redis is installed in your system.
 This would usually run on your local host port 6379 so the URL would be **'redis://127.0.0.1:6379'**
 ##### 4. Add the mongodb URL in the property **MONGO_CLOUD_URL**
+##### 5. since email triggering will happen upon user creation, fill the email service and other details on the above properties so that email notifications will work.